sthuy9804/msu-cse-outreach.github.io/index.md

 - Fall
   - Technovation
-    - Next iteration: Fall 2021
+    - Next iteration: Fall 2022
-    - Registration open: July 2021
+    - Registration open: July 2022
-    - Offered virtually from Lansing, Detroit and All Michigan
+    - Offered in-person in Lansing and remote in Detroit and All Michigan
 - Spring
   - Spartan Girls Who Code
     - Next iteration: Spring 2022
-    - Registration open: November 2021
+    - Registration open: November 2021 (Lansing and Belize) and January 2022 Detroit
-    - Offered in-person in East Lansing
+    - Offered in-person in East Lansing and remote in Detroit and Belize
 - Summer
   - Girls in Computing Summer Camp
     - Next iteration: Summer 2021